Skip to content

 Conflict handling

-If the post was updated elsewhere (for example, by another device or app) after the editor was opened, skeeditor detects the CID mismatch and shows a conflict warning before overwriting.
+If the post was updated elsewhere (for example, by another device or app) after the editor was opened, Skeeditor detects the CID mismatch and shows a conflict warning before overwriting when you are using Edit record mode.

 The warning describes what happened and asks you to: